vjlab/resources/about-our-hpc.md

 I've only installed the heavy-duty software, i.e. only BEAST, RAxML and BEAGLE.
 The executables are `beast-mcmc` for beast, and `raxmlHPC`, `raxmlHPC-PTHREADS` and `raxmlHPC-PTHREADS-SSE3` for RAxML (in increasing order of speed; though the last two may vary).

 ### Sending a Job
-To send a job to the HPC and then disengage your local terminal (so that you can shut off your laptop while your submitted job runs on the HPC), use `nohup`:
+To send a job to the HPC and then disengage your local terminal (so that you can shut off your laptop while your submitted job runs on the HPC), use `nohup`.
+Syntax is:

 ```
-nohup <command> <command_flag> &
+nohup some_command &> my_filename.out&
 ```

-Screen output will be written to a file, `nohup.out`.
+If you don't specify the name of an output file (in the example above, `my_filename.out`, any screen output will be written to a file, `nohup.out`, by default.
+Note that in the event of simultaneous runs where you didn't specify a file name, output from different runs would be written to the *same* `nohup.out` file, which would just make an incredible mess of things.
+However, in my own tests, BEAST and RAXML runs write out their own log files anyway, so that's not that big an issue.
+Your own python jobs, however, will write any `print` or `sys.out` output to the `nohup` output file.

 For instance, I have a python script called `epi_search.py`, which takes in two file names as input: `input1` and `input2`.
 I'd run:

 ```
 nohup python3 epi_search.py input1 input2 &